nus-cs2113-AY2425S1/ip/docs/README.md

 Yukino is a customised chat bot that assits you in your daily time and event management.
 You can add different types of tasks to Yukino and Yukino will take note for you!
 But also remember to check your tasks here from time to time.

+Running Guide: Open the terminal and locate the directory of the jar file, enter: java -jar ip.jar

 ## Adding todos

 Example: `add todo [content]`